-The top health concern around the world right now is COVID-19, the disease caused by a new strain of coronavirus known as SARS-CoV-2.
-And while there’s a lot of general information out there, very little of it is geared toward people who might be immunosuppressed, including people living with HIV.
+While there’s a ton of information out in the world about COVID-19, the disease caused by a strain of coronavirus known as SARS-CoV-2, very little of it is geared toward people who might be immunosuppressed, including people living with HIV.

 To help those who might be seeking information and are rightfully skeptical of random Google search results, TheBody asked David Malebranche, M.D., an internal medicine physician and HIV/sexual health expert, to speak to concerns and questions many people reading this might have.